boschrexroth/ctrlx-automation-sdk/doc/debug.md

 ### Prerequisites

-In the following chapters configuration and starting C++ sanp application debugging is explained assuming that VisualStudio Code (VSCode) is used as IDE.
+In the following chapters configuration and starting C++ snap application debugging is explained assuming that Visual Studio Code is used as IDE.

-Furthermore we assume that a hardware based ctrlX CORE (aarch64) with the iP address 192.168.1.1 is used and that there is an user with the name  `rootsshuser` installed whow has root and ssh permissions.
+Furthermore we assume that a hardware based ctrlX CORE (aarch64) with the IP address 192.168.1.1 is used and that there is an user with the name  `rootsshuser` installed whow has root and ssh permissions.

-The default user boschrexroth  (password boschrexroth) with full access permissions (but no root access) must also be installed.

 #### Prerequisites for the ctrlX

 * Snapd > 2.46.1
 * User `rootsshuser` with __root__ and __ssh__ access to the device.
-* Default user boschrexroth/boschrexroth

 #### Prerequisites for the Linux Build Environment